simonmichael/hledger/doc/SPEC-lots.md

 which have a transacted cost but no explicit cost basis annotation, or an empty cost basis annotation (`{}`), we infer a cost basis from the transacted cost.

+## Inferring cost basis from lot subaccount names

+When a posting's account name contains a lot subaccount (a final component starting with `{`), the cost basis is parsed from the subaccount name and applied to the posting's amounts.
+If the amount already has a cost basis annotation, the two are merged: any `Nothing` fields are filled in from the other source, and any fields present in both must agree (otherwise an error is reported).

+This allows `print --lots` output (which has explicit lot subaccounts) to be re-read without losing cost basis information, and allows users to write lot subaccounts directly without a redundant `{}` annotation on the amount.

+(journalInferBasisFromAccountNames, runs unconditionally before journalClassifyLotPostings)

 ## Lot postings